Celebrate Canada’s 158th birthday with fun events and activities. Here is a list of things to do during the Canada Day long weekend in St. John’s.

 Plan a Staycation at Pippy Park

 Pippy Park is an excellent place to enjoy a nature vacation.
-Hiking trails, opportunities for bird watching, 27-hole golf course, are just a few of the things to enjoy.
+Hiking trails, opportunities for bird watching, and a 27-hole golf course are just a few of the things to enjoy.
 Book a reservation at the Pippy Park Campgrounds.
 Choose from full, semi, and unserviced sites.
 Details

 34 Nagles Place, St. John’s